Public-Health-Scotland/technical-docs/R/Writing R Code that Runs in Parallel.md

 ## Purpose

-This document aims to provide R users in Public Health Scotland with an introduction to the concepts of Parallel Processing, describe how to run `{dplyr}` code in parallel using the `{multidplyr}` package, explain the benefits of doing so, along with some of the downsides.
+This document aims to provide R users in Public Health Scotland with an introduction to the concepts of parallel processing, describe how to run `{dplyr}` code in parallel using the `{multidplyr}` package, explain the benefits of doing so, along with some of the downsides.

 ## Summary and Key Points